ly525/luban-h5/docs/en/getting-started/quick-start.md

 # by default, the current path is the root path for luban-h5
 cd back-end/h5-api
-yarn install # install dependencies yarn add psd # install dependency of psd
+yarn install # install dependencies

-# install ejs engine, mainly used for preview work
-yarn add strapi-hook-ejs

-# modify h5-api/hook.json (next paragraph)
-# see more details about strapi-hook-ejs：https://github.com/strapi/strapi/tree/master/packages/strapi-hook-ejs#configuration

-npm run dev # local dev
+npm run dev # dev
 # additional notes: run `npm run localdev` if you want to debug it in vscode

 # #!en: default database is sqlite3(db location: h5-api/.tmp/data.db)